wjhopper/PBS-R-Manual/basics.md

 1. Longer Code: length of the logical vector must match the length of the object its subsetting.
 2. Duplicating work: If you already know the position of the elements you want, just put them into a vector and you're done!

 The logical vector's utility comes into play when you *don't* know the numeric positions of the elements you are interested in.
 But, how can you determine which values you want to keep without knowing their position or their name?
-In these cases, we must *search* for values meeting a specific criteria.
+In these cases, we must *search* for values meeting a specific criterion.
 Searching for values within a data structure is a processes called **Indexing**.

 ### Indexing
 Indexing a data structure in a search for specific values is a job for R's [relational operators](#relational-operators).
 Remember, relational operator are applied to all the elements of a data structure individually (i.e., "element-wise").
 Thus, we can apply them to search for specific values, and use the Logical `TRUE`/`FALSE` values that result from this search as an index vector.